-But then I remembered a riveting statistic: [at least] 70 percent of employers use social media to screen candidates during the hiring process, and I couldn’t help but wonder, “Do employers check Instagram too?”
+But then I remembered a riveting statistic: [at least] 70% of employers use social media to screen candidates during the hiring process.
+I couldn’t help but wonder, “Do employers check Instagram too?”

 As soon as I asked myself the question, I knew the answer.
-After a quick Google search, I learned that 40 percent of recruiters look at candidates’ Instagram accounts.
+After a quick Google search, I learned that 40% of recruiters look at candidates’ Instagram accounts.

 Before you protest about how unfair this is, let me share one more fun fact…

-Ninety-two percent of companies recruit through social media, and a quarter of recruiters are hiring on Instagram, especially millennial recruiters (35 percent) and those working at technology companies (63 percent).
+Ninety-two percent of companies recruit through social media, and a quarter of recruiters are hiring on Instagram, especially millennial recruiters (35%) and those working at technology companies (63%).

 This makes Instagram a prime place to promote yourself professionally and engage with prospective employers, especially because the overwhelming majority of job seekers don’t use Instagram for this purpose.

 Maybe you’re not in the market for a job right now… but you probably will be in the future.
-In fact, I’m 100 percent certain you’ll be job hunting at some point, regardless of how much you love your current job.
+In fact, I’m 100% certain you’ll be job hunting at some point, regardless of how much you love your current job.

 Unfortunately, there’s no such thing as job security, so you must protect yourself by consistently engaging with key companies and professionals in your industry.
-Not only will this keep you top of mind, and make employers knock on your door, (which gives you leverage), but it also makes your name stand out in a stack of resumes, because it’s familiar to them.
+Not only will this keep you top of mind but it also makes your name stand out in a stack of resumes, because it will become familiar to them.

-Pretty scary, considering the type of content most people post on their personal Instagram is anything but professional and could easily cost them a job.
+Pretty scary, considering the type of content many people post on their personal Instagram is anything but professional and could easily cost them a job.

-According to Career Builder, 57 percent of employers refused to hire a candidate because of something they found on social media.
-The obvious things were provocative or inappropriate photos, videos, or information (40 percent); information about drinking or using drugs (36 percent); and discriminatory comments related to race, gender, or religion (31 percent).
+According to Career Builder, 57% of employers refused to hire a candidate because of something they found on social media.
+The obvious things were provocative or inappropriate photos, videos, or information (40%); information about drinking or using drugs (36%); and discriminatory comments related to race, gender, or religion (31%).